Huangzhw0221/812-research-group/content/authors/方传涛/_index.md

 enrollment_year: 2019
 ---

 Chuantao Fang, graduated from East China University of Science and Technology with a master’s degree.
-In Lab-812, his work is mainly about deep learning and image super-resolution.
+In MMAI laboratory, his work is mainly about deep learning and image super-resolution.

 He is a normal student with only one SCI article and nothing (the others are so excellent).
 So he is now working in a normal company named Trip.com.